php-telegram-bot/core/README.md

 ```php
 $telegram->enableMySQL($credentials, $BOT_NAME.'_');
 ```
-Consider to use the utf8mb4 branch if you find some special characters problems.
+Consider to use the *utf8mb4* branch if you find some special characters problems.
 You can also store inline query and chosen inline query in the database.
 ### Channels Support
 All methods implemented can be used to manage channels.
-(**new!**) With admin interface you can manage your channel directly with your bot private chat.
+With admin interface you can manage your channel directly with your bot private chat.

 ### Commands
 The bot is able to recognise commands in chat with multiple bot (/command@mybot ).